Learning and Teaching Survey

 If a student didn't receive a link for the student Learning and Teaching Survey this year, they may have an opportunity to participate another year as the University carries out the survey every year.

-Prizes: There are great prizes to be won - if you complete the survey you will be in to win one of three iPad Air 256GBs with smart keyboards or one of 12 power banks.
+Prizes: There are great prizes to be won - if you complete the survey you will be in to win one of two iPad Air 256GBs with smart keyboards or one of 20 power banks.
 Prizes will be drawn after the survey closes.
 Students will be notified via their University email.

 Please note that Survey email invites will have the ‘from’ address: email@example.com

 Previous Years' Survey Results

 In 2019, 4,047 students completed the 2019 Learning and Teaching Survey.
-You can see infographics and tables in the documents below which summarise what students said in 2019 on the survey.
+The infographics and tables in the documents summarise what students said in 2019.

 How does the University use the student feedback?